 If the Book is not used, the Deacon goes directly to the ambo without a procession.

 Announcing the Gospel...
 At the ambo the Deacon opens the book and greets the people (with hands joined) chanting/saying, "The Lord be with you."
-After the people's response he signs the page with his thumb while chanting/saying, "A reading from the holy Gospel according to ."
-He then signs a cross with his thumb on his forehead, mouth, and breast.
+After the people's response he signs the

 7 GIRM 175-177, 55-71